Coffee Bean Storage Tips

 Ground coffee oxidizes quite quickly due to the smaller surface area of the grinds.

-Your best bet is airtight containers and drink it within 2 weeks.
+Your best bet is airtight containers and drink it within 2 weeks of opening.
 Keep it in an opaque container on a cool dark shelf in your pantry.

 What To Look For In A Coffee Canister